isomerpages/govtech-gobusiness-main/_browse-all-equipment-Manufacturing/LED-Lighting.md

 ### Technical Requirements

-- LED lighting with 2 ticks and above under NEA’s Mandatory Energy Labelling Scheme (see list of equipment brands and models below) or

-- LED lighting for non-regulated lightings under NEA’s Mandatory Energy Labelling Scheme with an efficacy of at least 110 lumens/watt(technical specification of proposed equipment to be provided during application)
+- LED lighting for non-regulated lightings under NEA’s Mandatory Energy Labelling Scheme with an efficacy of at least 110 lumens/ watt

 ### Mode and Schedule of Payment